-The following Viewpoint has been submitted for the above Topic.
+The following Viewpoint has been submitted for the Topic above.

 Yes

-The following Arguments have been submitted for the above Viewpoint.
+The following Arguments have been submitted for the Viewpoint above.
 For each argument, the top Counter is listed too, if there are any.

 Medicare for All aims to provide universal healthcare coverage, reducing the number of uninsured individuals who might otherwise forgo necessary treatments due to cost.
 This can lead to earlier diagnosis and treatment, potentially saving lives that might be lost under a system where access is dependent on insurance coverage.